perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 ## Global objectives :

 This repository contains the implementation of the PPCA (Population Potential on Catchment Areas) protocol, which is a part of the [EMC2 research project](https://emc2-dut.org/).
 The project aims to evaluate population potential within specified catchment areas using various data sources and machine learning techniques.
 The protocol is designed to work globally; you only need to provide the coordinates of the bounding box for your area of interest.
-Coordinate examples are provided [here](https://github.com/perezjoan/PPCA-codes/blob/main/Case%20studies%20Coordinate%20Examples.txt)

-The code is written in Python, and each script requires a specific environment.
+Coordinate examples are provided [here](https://github.com/perezjoan/PPCA-codes/blob/main/Case%20studies%20Coordinate%20Examples.txt) The code is written in Python, and each script requires a specific environment.
 The environments are detailed below, with links to text files containing the necessary conda commands (e.g., conda create, conda install, etc.).

-_1.0 Data Download:_ This script connects to OSM and Google Earth Engine to automatically downloads OSM and GHS data based on provided coordinates.\
-_2.0 Data Filtering:_ Filters the downloaded data, categorizing roads into pedestrian and non-pedestrian, and buildings into residential and non-residential, among other classifications.\
-(3+) Under progress

 ## Installation Steps